microsoft/ai-developer/Labs/lab-03.md

 1. Navigate to `Python>src>plugins` directory and create a new file named **time_plugin.py (1)**.

     ![](./media/image_044.png)
-1. Add the following code in the file:
+1. Add the following code to the file:
     ```
     from datetime import datetime
     from typing import Annotated